ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events:

 * `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
-* `ScEventGenerateConnector`, emits each time, when sc-connector from or to specified sc-element is generated;
+* `ScEventAfterGenerateConnector`, emits each time, when sc-connector from or to specified sc-element is generated;
-* `ScEventGenerateOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is generated;
+* `ScEventAfterGenerateOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is generated;
-* `ScEventGenerateIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is generated;
+* `ScEventAfterGenerateIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is generated;
-* `ScEventGenerateEdge`, emits each time, when sc-edge from or to specified sc-element is generated;
+* `ScEventAfterGenerateEdge`, emits each time, when sc-edge from or to specified sc-element is generated;
-* `ScEventEraseConnector`, emits each time, when sc-connector from or to specified sc-element is erasing;
+* `ScEventBeforeEraseConnector`, emits each time, when sc-connector from or to specified sc-element is erasing;
-* `ScEventEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is erasing;
+* `ScEventBeforeEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is erasing;
-* `ScEventEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is erasing;
+* `ScEventBeforeEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is erasing;
-* `ScEventEraseEdge`, emits each time, when sc-edge from or to specified sc-element is erasing;
+* `ScEventBeforeEraseEdge`, emits each time, when sc-edge from or to specified sc-element is erasing;
-* `ScEventEraseElement`, emits, when specified sc-element is erasing;
+* `ScEventBeforeEraseElement`, emits, when specified sc-element is erasing;
-* `ScEventChangeLinkContent`, emits each time, when content of specified sc-link is changing.
+* `ScEventBeforeChangeLinkContent`, emits each time, when content of specified sc-link is changing.

 The following classes correspond to them:

 * `class ScElementaryEvent`;
-* `template <ScType const & connectorType> class ScEventGenerateConnector`;
+* `template <ScType const & connectorType> class ScEventAfterGenerateConnector`;
-* `template <ScType const & arcType> class ScEventGenerateOutgoingArc`;
+* `template <ScType const & arcType> class ScEventAfterGenerateOutgoingArc`;
-* `template <ScType const & arcType> class ScEventGenerateIncomingArc`;
+* `template <ScType const & arcType> class ScEventAfterGenerateIncomingArc`;
-* `template <ScType const & edgeType> class ScEventGenerateEdge`;
+* `template <ScType const & edgeType> class ScEventAfterGenerateEdge`;
-* `template <ScType const & connectorType> class ScEventEraseConnector`;
+* `template <ScType const & connectorType> class ScEventBeforeEraseConnector`;
-* `template <ScType const & arcType> class ScEventEraseOutgoingArc`;
+* `template <ScType const & arcType> class ScEventBeforeEraseOutgoingArc`;
-* `template <ScType const & arcType> class ScEventEraseIncomingArc`;
+* `template <ScType const & arcType> class ScEventBeforeEraseIncomingArc`;
-* `template <ScType const & edgeType> class ScEventEraseEdge`;
+* `template <ScType const & edgeType> class ScEventBeforeEraseEdge`;
-* `class ScEventEraseElement`;
+* `class ScEventBeforeEraseElement`;
-* `class ScEventChangeLinkContent`.
+* `class ScEventBeforeChangeLinkContent`.

 !!! note
     All these sc-events classes are inherited from `ScElementaryEvent` class. `ScElementaryEvent` class is inherited from `ScEvent` class that is an abstract class.